Ransomware Attack Could Disrupt, Sabotage November Presidential Election, Experts Fear

 So how could such a crime affect voting systems?
 One possibility is that an attack during early voting, in a state that relies heavily on it, could prevent officials from verifying voters’ identity.
 Or in a state where ballots are largely cast by mail, a disruption to the computer networks that count the votes could force officials to count the ballots by hand.

-Could a ransomware attack be used to actually change votes, however?
+Could a ransomware attack be used to actually change votes?
 Adam Hickey, a Justice Department deputy assistant attorney general, said in an interview that he doesn’t think so.

 “I think it is much easier to disrupt a network and prevent it from operating than it is to change votes,” he said.